Interpolation theory for Sobolev functions with partially vanishing trace on irregular open sets: Proof of Theorem

 First, we show in Section \ref{Subsec: Pure Dirichlet complex} that \eqref{Ip complex} and \eqref{Ip real} hold in the case $D=\bd O$ of pure Dirichlet boundary condition.
 Then the inclusion with general $D$ and $s\in (0,1/p)$ follows readily:

-In the case $s \in (1/p,1)$ we localize to reduce the problem to pure Dirichlet interpolation and interpolation with mixed boundary conditions, but for $O = \R^d_+$ the upper half-space and $E_i$ a transformed version of a portion of $D$ with a security area for good measure that is still $(d-1)$-regular and has porous boundary in $\bd \R^d_+ \cong \R^{d-1}$:
+In the case $s \in (1/p,1)$ we localize in order to reduce the problem to pure Dirichlet interpolation and interpolation with mixed boundary conditions, but for a simpler geometry.
+Precisely, we will have $O = \R^d_+$ the upper half-space and $E_i$ a transformed version of a portion of $D$ with a security area for good measure that is still $(d-1)$-regular and has porous boundary in $\bd \R^d_+ \cong \R^{d-1}$.
+Then we have to show that